 The initial project phases for improvements included the construction of an auxiliary lane on the north bound roadway and replacement of the main line Northbound Van Wyck Expressway over the Grand Central Parkway.
 In addition, the project included the construction of a single span precast concrete arch bridge spanning over a relocated 60” diameter sewer main and replacement of the Eastbound Jackie Robinson Parkway/Union Turnpike to Northbound Van Wyck Expressway Ramp (Ramp KB).
 The existing NYC Arterials Maintenance Building was demolished in order to provide space for the footprint of the new ramp.
 A new building east of the original site was constructed.
 This building houses both the NYC Arterial Maintenance and the NYS DOT Maintenance Groups.

-LiRo is currently working on Phase III of the project by providing resident engineering, environmental engineering, safety, and construction inspection services for the reconstruction of 1.2 km of I-678 Van Wyck Expressway (VWE) Southbound mainline and ramps from 72nd Avenue to Hoover Avenue.
+LiRo worked on Phase III of the project by providing resident engineering, environmental engineering, safety, and construction inspection services for the reconstruction of 1.2 km of I-678 Van Wyck Expressway (VWE) Southbound mainline and ramps from 72nd Avenue to Hoover Avenue.
 The new structure has a 215 mm (8.5 in) stainless steel reinforced concrete deck sitting of massive steel girders spanning up to 86 m between supports, drainage system with scuppers, lighting, ITS and FDNY system, bridge railing supported by reinforced concrete piers and abutments on cast in place steel piles foundations.
 Over 850 m (2,800 ft), of three traffic lanes and shoulders of 425 mm (17 in) thick unreinforced concrete pavement was placed on each end of new viaduct.

 Project Challenges & Solutions

 Close proximity to adjacent properties and complex work zone traffic control created challenges during construction, forcing work to be completed in multiple stages with vehicular traffic having to be shifted at the completion of each stage.
 Temporary support systems of structures and roadways allowed for staged demolition and installation of the new structure.
-The project also includes new retaining walls, (modular, reinforced concrete and temporary GRSS walls), highway lighting along main line and exit ramps, and the relocation of water mains, installation of new sewers, and communication facilities.
+The project also included new retaining walls, (modular, reinforced concrete and temporary GRSS walls), highway lighting along main line and exit ramps, and the relocation of water mains, installation of new sewers, and communication facilities.